Sean-nós singing: Lack of vibrato

 Sean-nós singers virtually never use vibrato, and the idea of resonance does not apply to sean-nós music; a thin tone is perfectly acceptable.

 Nasal quality

-Many sean-nós singers sing in a nasal tone that isn't present in general speech.
+Many sean-nós singers sing in a nasal tone that is not present in general speech.
 This nasal tone may have originated as an attempt to reproduce the sound of the uilleann pipes, or to aid in the implementation of melodic ornaments.
 Seosamh Ó hÉanaí (Joe Heaney) said the nasal effect, which he gave the onomatopoeic term neá, provided a quiet drone in his head to keep him on pitch and represented "the sound of a thousand Irish pipers all through history".
 Heaney claimed to hear the drone at all times, and said that every good sean-nós singer, as well as traditional Native American and East Indian singers, "had the neá".
 Some singers, including Heaney, sometimes hum the neá very briefly at the start of the song.